-The ACN/PCN system (Section 7.10) as referenced in ICAO Annex 14, "Aerodromes," 8th Edition, July 2018, provides a standardized international airplane/pavement rating system replacing the various S, T, TT, LCN, AUW, ISWL, etc., rating systems used throughout the world.
+The ACN/PCN system (Section 7.10) as referenced in ICAO Annex 14, Aerodromes, Volume I, "Aerodrome Design and Operations," Ninth Edition, July 2022, provides a standardized international airplane/pavement rating system replacing the various S, T, TT, LCN, AUW, ISWL, etc., rating systems used throughout the world.
 ACN is the Aircraft Classification Number and PCN is the Pavement Classification Number.
 An aircraft having an ACN equal to or less than the PCN can operate on the pavement subject to any limitation on the tire pressure.
 Numerically, the ACN is two times the derived single-wheel load expressed in thousands of kilograms, where the derived single wheel load is defined as the load on a single tire inflated to 181 psi (1.25 MPa) that would have the same pavement requirements as the aircraft.
+Computationally, the ACN/PCN system uses the PCA program PDILB for rigid pavements and S-77-1 for flexible pavements to calculate ACN values.